Watch past educational presentations and see live events in real time

 RISE helps rheumatology clinicians and health care providers evaluate the quality of care delivered to patients and identify opportunities for improvement.
 With clear national and RISE benchmarks for easy comparison, clinicians use the RISE dashboard to track performance down to the individual patient level.
 Using RISE’s QCDR measures, clinicians can evaluate the quality of their patient care through rheumatology-specific measures.

-Learn how RISE can help you:
+Learn how RISE for practices can help you:

 RISE offers unique research opportunities with a robust source of information on people with rheumatic diseases.
 RISE is a rheumatology-specific registry and includes patients with all medical conditions seen by a rheumatologist and all insurance types.
 Additionally, RISE patient data includes details on patient demographics and clinical characteristics.

-Learn how RISE can help you:
+Learn how RISE for research can help you: